πŸŒ³πŸ‚ Harmony of Hues: Painting the Landscape with Crimson and Gold

 πŸŽ₯ Watch: The Science of Fall Colors

-For those who’d like to see the science of fall colors explained visually, here’s a short video resource.
+For those who would like to see the science of fall colors explained visually, here’s a short video resource.

 Comments